33 beautiful places to visit in Berkshire, England

-This 18th-century Bath-stone house was inspired by Italian Palladian architecture.
+This 18th-century Bath-stone house run by the National Trust was inspired by Italian Palladian architecture.
 It was restored by Lord and Lady Iliffe in the 1950s, who acquired a collection of fine furnishings and carefully selected Old Masters.
 Basildon Park has been used in several films and TV shows including Bridgerton and Downton Abbey the house was used as the Grantham’s home in London for Rose’s coming out ball.

 The gardens today, include a rose garden, and a formal Italianate terrace, built of large stone blocks, which enclose a formal lower lawn and give wide-ranging views over the Thames Valley hills.

 Part of the Royal Borough of Windsor and Maidenhead Bisham Abbey is a Grade I listed manor house and its name is taken from the now-lost monastery which once stood alongside.
 This original Bisham Abbey was previously named Bisham Priory and was the traditional resting place of many Earls of Salisbury.